-The Community Health Worker (CHW) Certificate Program includes education in the core competencies recognized authorized by the Massachusetts Department of Public Health.
-CHWs perform activities to promote, support, and protect the health of individuals, families and communities including client advocacy, health education, and health care system navigation.
-With some work experience built into the curriculum, students will require additional work hours prior to or after completion of the Certificate program, in order to qualify for state certification.
+The Community Health Worker (CHW) Certificate Program includes education in the core competencies recognized and authorized by the Massachusetts Department of Public Health, Board of Certification.
+CHWs perform activities to promote, support, and protect the health of individuals, families, and communities--including client advocacy, health education, and health care system navigation.
+With some work experience built into the curriculum, students will require additional work hours prior to or after completion of the Certificate program in order to qualify for state certification.